scacner/hdhr-ac4-arm64/README.md

 >>This should not need to be changed, but can be modified if the ATSC 3.0 streams needs specifi ffmpeg handling.

 ## Build Docker Container
->Download the latest Emby installer from https://emby.media/linux-server.html and save it in the docker build directory.
+> Download the latest Emby installer from https://emby.media/linux-server.html and save it in the docker build
+> directory.
 Update Dockerfile to point to the file.
-Currently using emby-server-deb_4.8.0.21_amd64.deb
+Currently, using emby-server-deb_4.8.8.0_arm64.deb

->Example Dockerfile build command:
+> Example Dockerfile build command:

->`docker build -f Dockerfile -t hdhr-ac4 .`
+>> `docker build -f Dockerfile -t hdhr-ac4-arm64 .`

->This build uses ffmpeg binary from Emby.
-The Emby team has a custom version of ffmpeg tha has several improvements over the original ffmpeg branch.
+> This build uses ffmpeg binary from Emby.
+The Emby team has a custom version of ffmpeg that has several improvements
+> over the original ffmpeg branch.
+Version 1.0.0 of the [johnb-7/hdhr-ac4](https://github.com/johnb-7/hdhr-ac4) docker
->Version 1.0.0 of this docker build created the custom ffmpeg from scratch which took much longer and is a little dated at this point.
+> build created the custom ffmpeg from scratch which took much longer and is a little dated at this point.
+A quick
->A quick explanation for the docker build that is based on ubuntu 20:
+> explanation for the docker build that is based on ubuntu 20:
 >1.
 The ffmpeg container extracts Emby installer
 >2.
 The final container copies in ffmpeg binaries.
 Python is installed and a few python modules added.
 The 2 python files are copied over and the launch command is set.